emproof-com/workshop_firmware_reverse_engineering/tasks/keygenning_1/task.md

 1. Run the program with a few username/serial pairs to get a feeling for its behavior.

 2. Reverse engineer the binary (Ghidra or Binary Ninja) and understand how the check works.
+Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.

 3. Find a valid serial for the username "procracker".